drfrank22/Employee-Summary/ReadMe.md

 ## Description

-This project creates a way for you to create a manager and assign team members and their roles.
+This project is a Command Line Interface (CLI) and allows a way for you to create an employee summary for your business.
+It will add in the manager for a team, as well as adding in engineers and interns for the manager.
+Future development for this app would allow for multiple managers, positions and roles to be updated and deleted as well.
+It also outputs an html document (if none exists already) with the information provided.

 ## Table of Contents